What does this phrase “wedding photojournalism” even mean? People mention it, share it, but it is often misunderstood.

 How does photojournalism different from other styles?

 Other styles depend on mostly poses, editing (either photoshop or expensive film lab processing) to make the images beautiful.
-Although those images usually look glamorous and fancy, they use the similar poses, with similar editings that are often overly enhanced and retouched to look smooth and dramatic.
+Although those images usually look glamorous and fancy, they use similar poses, with similar editings that are often overly enhanced and retouched to look smooth and dramatic.
 Photojournalism images, on the other hand, always look different because every wedding is different, and they give the “in-the-moment”, organic, natural feel.

 Does wedding photojournalism cost more?